 To each block, we associate a fitness which determines the quality of the chain leading to that block.
 This measure is computed by the consensus protocol.
 The shell changes the head of the chain to the valid block that has the highest fitness.

-The position of a block in the chain, that is, the number of blocks since the genesis block, where the genesis block is at level 0.
+The position of a block in the blockchain, that is, the number of blocks since the genesis block, where the genesis block is at level 0.

 A metadata, or operation’s metadata, is a piece of data associated to an Operation.
 It is computed as a result of the application of the operation included in a block on its associated context.
 The metadata consists in many information such as the operation receipts, rewards updates, voting period, etc.